biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Eric Hernando
     * Chris Davis
     * Kristin Kowalski
+* **Preliminaries**:
+  * Round 1: Won against Central A/G, Superior, WI 270 to -20
+  * Round 2: Won against First A/G, Fort Myers, FL 155 to 75
+  * Round 3: Lost to Abundant Life A/G, Grapevine, TX 85 to 115
+  * Round 4: Won against Allison Park A/G "Whatever", Allison Park, PA 150 to 110
+  * Round 5: Lost to Radiant Church, Colorado Springs, CO 40 to 155
+  * Round 6: Lost to Minier A/G, Minier, IL 65 to 155
+  * Round 7: Won against Mountain Home A/G, Mountain Home, ID 230 to 90
 * **Round Robin**:
   * Round 1: Won against First A/G, Cedar Rapids, IA 75 to 0
   * Round 2: Lost to Allison Park A/G #2, Allison Park, PA 0 to 180